 Explore the brave new world of estate planning.

-- Planning for same-sex couples and strategies for “non-traditional” and blended families.
+- Planning for same sex marriage and strategies for “non-traditional” and blended families.

 - Understanding inheritance rights and posthumous birth laws.